Rodhlann/Patches_Bot/README.md

 # Patches_Bot
 Reddit Patch Notes Bot

-In order to run this code you will need to install PRAW (pip install praw --user)
+In order to run this code you will need to install the following libraries until I setup a setup.py:
+PRAW (pip3 install praw --user)
+BeautifulSoup4 (pip3 install beautifulsoup4 --user)
+Pyrebase (pip3 install pyrebase --user)

 You will also need to create file called praw.ini with this content:
 ```